mennovanslooten/jqanalyze/README.markdown

 You can [view a demo here](http://experiments.mennovanslooten.nl/2011/jqanalyze/demos/) of jqanalyze analyzing the [jQuery UI](http://jqueryui.com) demo page.

+## How not to use

+Please don't take any of the current feedback very seriously.
+It is only intended as a proof of concept.
+Also, I didn't do a lot of testing in IE so you're on your own there.

 ## How to use

 To use the plugin in your jQuery project, simply add the plugin directory to